Why Use a Moisture Meter?

 When it comes to hobbyist woodworkers, the situation is more complex.
 They need to know for sure that the wood they’re planning on using isn’t going to cause problems because it’s not at its proper moisture content.

 Can they use an inexpensive meter to measure the moisture content?
 Well, it’s probably not the best solution.
-However, we realize an inexpensive moisture meter might be all a hobbyist woodworker can afford.
+However, we realize inexpensive moisture meters might be all a hobbyist woodworker can afford.

-And when we say ‘inexpensive’ we’re not talking about a moisture meter in the $25-50 range.
+And when we say ‘inexpensive’ we’re not talking about moisture meters in the $25-50 range.
 Those are just for applications like firewood.
 For hobbyist woodworkers, an inexpensive meter is one in the $200 range.

 On the other hand, hobbyists might think their projects aren’t valuable enough to warrant an expensive meter.
 They might be content just to let the wood sit in their shop for a year or two, knowing that if the wood isn’t too thick, this will be enough to dry it down to the proper moisture content.
 There isn’t anything wrong with this approach.
 Of course, it does often mean buying your wood a year or two in advance.